 - It helps you test drive a career that you are considering but are not 100% sure about.

-- It helps you build and expand your network of professional contacts.
+- An internship helps you build and expand your network of professional contacts.

 - It can be a valuable addition to your resume when you start looking for a job after you graduate.

 Your internship experience will help you to overcome that inevitable catch-22 situation that most new graduates find themselves in, where prospective employers want to hire someone who has had some work experience.